 The Department of Computational Biology uses a large number of computers to conduct its research in an efficient and effective manner.
-These computers include high-end workstations in the offices and a number of rack-mounted Linux clusters in the server room.
+These computers include high-end workstations in the offices and a number of rack-mounted Linux clusters at the NOC.
 The clusters are for running complex simulations, models, and computations that take a long time to complete or can run in parallel across nodes.
-The server room itself has 2 chilled-water based InRow Air Conditioners and a traditional CRAC.
-It also has a 225kVA Uninterruptible Power Supply, and a FM200 fire suppression system.
-The building (BST3) provides backup power generator as well as chilled water plant.

 |Cluster||Nodes *||CPU cores total||Mem total (GB)||Storage total (TB)||GPUcards|